gowon-bot/gowon/README.md

     - `checkmany`, checks multiple crowns at once
     - `info`, displays info about a crown
     - `list`, lists a user's crowns
+    - `rank`, ranks a user based on their crown count
     - `dm`, DMs you a list of all of a users crowns
     - `contentiouscrowns`, lists the crowns which have been stolen the most times
     - `topcrowns`, lists the crowns with the highest playcounts
     - `topcrownholders`, lists who has the most crowns
+    - `optout`, opts you out of the crowns game
+    - `optin`, opts you back into the crowns game
+    - `setinactiverole`, set what role should be treated as the inactive role
 - List
     - `artistlist`, shows your top artists
     - `albumlist`, shows your top albums
     - `tracklist`, shows your top tracks
+- Pages
+    - `artistpage`, gives you the link to an artist's last.fm page
 - Percent
     - `artistpercent`, shows what percentage an artist makes up of your total scrobbles
     - `albumpercent`, shows what percentage an album makes up of your total scrobbles of an artist